Meet the Team

 Pawrnaa Perinpanayagam

-Pawrnaa Perinpanayagam is the Communications & Marketing Coordinator for the Ontario Corporate Training Centre team at the Ontario Disability Employment Network.
+Pawrnaa Perinpanayagam is the Communications Strategist for ODEN, and the Communications & Marketing Coordinator for the Ontario Corporate Training Centre team.
 Driven by her passion for people and an inclusive community, Pawrnaa is eager to establish OCTC’s presence within the community.

 Pawrnaa possesses a wealth of experience in marketing, spanning across healthcare, non-profit, and small businesses.
 She has spearheaded the creation and implementation of numerous campaigns that have consistently grown a brand’s presence online.
 Pawrnaa is looking forward to finding the balance between traditional and digital marketing efforts within her role.